kestra-io/docs/docs/developer-guide/retries/README.md

 ## Example

-Below is a flow sample that executes a retry on a task failure for a maximum of 5 attemps every 15 minutes:
+Below is a flow sample that executes a retry on a task failure for a maximum of 5 attempts every 15 minutes:

 ```yaml
 - id: retry-sample